thehyve/transmartApp-doc/source/smartr.rst

     *probe aggregation*.

 #.
 Use your data in SmartR analyses by clicking **Run Analysis**.
 The page you see there is unique
     to the workflow you have chosen.
+The following sections describe how to run specific analyses after you perform the above steps.

 .. important::
     If you want to rerun a workflow after changing the source data, you **always** have to click **Fetch data** again.